mtom92/Project-1/README.md

 # General description of the Game :
 The main purpose is to go up  using the platforms and the clouds to get a key an open a chest .
-While you are climbing you have to avoid the enemies because if you collide with them you will lose.
-Also you have to collect the gems t, every gem gives you 100 points.
+While you are climbing you have to avoid the enemies and meteorites because if you collide with them you will lose.
+Also you have to collect the gems , every gem gives you 100 points.
+The meteorites appear every 9 seconds so you have to be fast or if you want a big score you have to avoid them.

 # How to play it: